-In addition, an investment in CDs or interest bearing deposits made in accordance with the following conditions is an authorized investment: (1) the funds are invested through: a broker that has its main office or a branch office in Texas and selected from a list adopted by the City, or a depository institution that has its main office or a branch office in Texas and is selected by the City; (2) the selected broker or the depository institution arranges for the deposit of the funds in CDs in one or more federally insured depository institutions, wherever located, for the account of the City; (3) the full amount of the principal and accrued interest of each deposit is insured by the United States or an instrumentality of the United States; and the City appoints the selected depository, any institution described in Section 2257.041(d) of the Public Funds Collateral Act or a clearing broker-dealer registered with the SEC and operating pursuant to SEC Rule 15c3-3 (17 C.F.R.
-Section 240.15c3-3) as custodian with respect to the deposits issued for the account of the City.
+In addition, an investment in CDs made in accordance with the following conditions is an authorized investment: (1) the funds are invested through: a broker that has its main office or a branch office in Texas and selected from a list adopted by the City, or a depository institution that has its main office or a branch office in Texas and is selected by the City; (2) the selected broker or the depository institution arranges for the deposit of the funds in CDs in one or more federally insured depository institutions, wherever located, for the account of the City; (3) the full amount of the principal and accrued interest of each CD is insured by the United States or an instrumentality of the United States; and the City appoints the selected depository, any institution described in Section 2257.041(d) of the Public Funds Collateral Act or a clearing broker-dealer registered with the SEC and operating pursuant to SEC Rule 15c3-3 (17 C.F.R.
+Section 240.15c3-3) as custodian with respect to the CDs issued for the account of the City.

-9.11 Commercial paper that has a stated maturity of 270 days or less from the date of issuance and is rated A-1 or P-1 or an equivalent rating by at least two nationally recognized credit rating agencies, or one nationally recognized credit rating agency and is fully secured by an irrevocable letter of credit.
+9.11 Commercial paper that has a stated maturity of 270 days or less from the date of issuance and is rated A-1 or P-1 or an equivalent rating by at least two nationally recognized rating agencies.